Ryoo Seung-wan: 1998–2004

-With the country experiencing tremendous growth in high-speed Internet penetration, a few companies tried to bank on this momentum by producing online short films.
 In 2000 the now defunct Cine4M website released a short film by Ryoo alongside Jang Jin's A Terrible Day and Kim Jee-woon's Coming Out.
-Ryoo Seung-wan's follow-up Dachimawa Lee, titled after industry slang ("tachimawari" is a part of Kabuki theater plays that involve spectacular action scenes), the short Dachimawa Lee was a wild and hilarious a 35-minute short film parodying films he grew up with: Korean action films of the 60s and 70s, Bruce Lee and Shaw Brothers flicks, the machismo kitsch Korean melodramas, and of course Jackie Chan.
-Coupling over-the-top voice dubbing with deliberately mistimed action, Dachimawa Lee was an enormous success online, making lead actor Im Won-hee a minor star and the Ryoo Brothers even bigger names.
-Director Ryoo younger brother Seung-bum played Washington, a young thug with a heart of gold and a huge afro.
-The short, streamed on the now-defunct Cine4M website, was enormously popular online.
+Ryoo Seung-wan's Dachimawa Lee, titled after industry slang ("tachimawari" is a part of Kabuki theater plays that involve over-the-top action scenes), was a 35-minute short film parodying Korean action films and melodramas, Bruce Lee, Jackie Chan and Shaw Brothers movies.
+It was a success, making a name for actor Im Won-hee and further solidifying the Ryoo brothers in the industry.